|Colors:||Most commonly solid black, cream, red, or brown|

-Golden Retriever Poodle Mix Puppy
+Golden Retriever Poodle Mix Puppies

 While these puppies have some of the most expensive prices for a crossbreed that you’ll likely find, they are also some of the cutest puppies you’ll ever see.
-Keep this in mind when going to see one, as you might not be unable to resist!
+Keep this in mind when going to see one, as you might not be able to resist!

 3 Little-Known Facts About the Goldendoodle

 While no dog is completely hypoallergenic, the Goldendoodle comes close.
 Most Goldendoodles hardly shed their coats, making them a great choice for owners with allergies.
 That said, they can still have dandruff, and their saliva and urine can also set off allergies.

 2. Extremely friendly

 Goldendoodles are extremely friendly, almost to a fault.
 They are known for hardly ever barking, even when there is a loud knocking at the door.
 While this is great for owners who don’t want a barking dog, it also means that they are terrible guard dogs.